 As a developed country with a well-functioning health system, you are unlikely to encounter diseases such as malaria, dengue or cholera, compared to more tropical parts of Asia.
 Your most likely encounters with disease are the same as you might get at home—COVID-19, the common cold and seasonal flu.
 Partly due to the large number of elderly in Japan, the health system is particularly well set up to deal with complications from flu and COVID-19.
 Your biggest issue may be explaining your symptoms to the doctor.
 However, most doctors have a better grasp of English than the general population and major hospitals often have interpreters on hand for non-Japanese patients.

-At the time of writing, in addition to the spread of COVID-19, there has been an ongoing outbreak of Rubella (also known as German Measles).
+At the time of writing, in addition to the COVID-19 pandemic, there has been an ongoing outbreak of Rubella (also known as German Measles).
 Both the CDC and the Canadian Government recommended getting vaccinated before travel to Japan.
 It’s not safe for pregnant women to get the vaccine, so if you’re preggers and want to travel, you might want to check with your doctor first.
 You should also make sure that your travel insurance covers treatment, hospitalization and repatriation for COVID-19 as many policies may exclude this.
 Check our article on travel insurance for a comparison of some of the popular options.
 Also see our article on the quarantine procedures if you test positive for COVID-19 while traveling in Japan.

 If you come to Japan with a pre-existing condition, make sure you have a written explanation for any medicine you bring with you and also a written explanation of your condition that you can show a doctor.
 It will be much easier for the doctor to understand from the written explanation rather than you trying to explain it—or worse, your travel companions trying to explain it because you are unable to do so yourself.
 Also see our language guide for visiting the doctor.